7 July 2022

 - those with protected characteristics: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-Through this consultation process, the Council is seeking views on:
+Through this consultation process, the Council sought views on:

 - the principal factors that make any of the offences included within the draft guidelines more or less serious;

 - the additional factors that should influence the sentence;